buildalon/unity-uwp-builder/README.md

 ### outputs

 - `executable`: The path to the generated appx executable.
-- `export-path`: The path to the export directory.
+- `output-directory`: The path to the package output directory.